+- Asynchronous bridge on L2 to L3 coherent interface for all cores cannot be excluded.

 - Number of little cores can not be set to an odd number.

 - CHI bus interface.

 - Master data width can not be set to 256.

 - ACP.

 - SCU cache protection.

 - Legacy v7 debug map.

 - Embedded Logic Analyzer (ELA).

-- ARM Processor Optimization Pack (POP) RAMs.
+- Arm Processor Optimization Pack (POP) RAMs.

 - Cortex-A55 L2 cache can not be disabled.

 - L2 cache is not configurable per-core.
 All cores must be set to the same value.

 - CPU cache protection.

-- The registers listed in "Register Information" on page 28 are available to be read/written via debug transactions for example, in the SoC Designer Registers window.
+- The registers listed in "Register Information" on page 27 are available to be read/written via debug transactions for example, in the SoC Designer Registers window.